SeamusIngram/notch-customizer-cq/README.md

 # notch-customizer-cq
-Cadquery version of parametric notching script for Gamecube Controllers
+Cadquery version of parametric notching script for Gamecube Controllers.
-# notch-customizer
-Parametric GCC notching using CadQuery.
 Should support any GCC shell design ideas!
 Based on my notch-customizer made with OpenSCAD, and has many of the same capabilities.
 I'm more comfortable with python, so I'll probably be updating this version only going forward.

 ## y tho?